DavidShawver/finalprojectCSC212/readme.md

 ### Group

 I created this project completely on my own, but did consult online for how to do an AVL tree and how to set up a program such as this one, and a few other things.
+I added ASCI art of a karate man for the menu.
 I also learned how to use Git and Github for this project and created a readme.MD file, which has links and pictures for the project's Github page.

 ### Topic Overview